max777888/AIND-SUDOKU/README.md

- to solve the naked twin problem we used 2 constraint technique  "elimination" and "only choice" the usage of elimination and only choice helped us in reducing the posibilities and reaching a modified version of the sudoku and consequetly it helped us to take advantage of the naked twins constraint in order to solve the sudoku
+ to solve the naked twin problem we used 2 constraint technique  "elimination" and "only choice" the usage of elimination and only choice helped us in reducing the posibilities and reaching a modified version of the sudoku and consequetly it helped us to take advantage of the naked twins constraint in order to solve the sudoku if we have naked twin constraint in a row then we eliminate similar digits from the boxes in the row if we have naked twin in a column then we elimintate similar digits from the boxes in that column if we have naked twin in a cube then we eliminate similar digits from the boxes inside that cube we may encounter the case were we have naked twin in a row in the same cube in this case we eliminate similar digits fromt the boxes in the row as well as from the boxes inside the same cube
 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: the easiest solution was to add the diagonal contraint to the unit list as below